MystenLabs/narwhal/Docker/README.md

 $ docker-compose up
 ```

-**Warning:** by default each validator's directory will be cleaned up between docker-compose runs when each node
+**Warning**: by default each validator's directory will be cleaned up between docker-compose runs when each node
 bootstraps.
 To preserve those between runs please see the usage of the environment variable `CLEANUP_DISABLED` on
 the [section](#docker-compose-configuration) bellow.